 Initiative to promote the openness of parliamentary information systems

 A number of council proposals in various cities already show that OParl is an important part of an open data and e-government strategy.
-Projects such as Politik bei Uns and Frankfurt Gestalten or the work of Abgeordnetenwatch.de show the high interest and the possibilities in the use of council information systems.
+Projects such as Politik bei Uns and Frankfurt Gestalten or the work of Abgeordnetenwatch.de show the increasing interest and the possibilities in the use of council information systems.